Transcript of the video

 On the same day, the European Union announced the opening of a humanitarian air corridor to bring food and medicine into the Gaza Strip from Egypt.

 Kidnapped ten days earlier, on October 7, none of the hostages had yet been released, nor allowed to leave or return to Israel.
-Late on that same Monday, Hamas released a video of one of the hostages.
+Late that same Monday, Hamas released a video of one of the hostages.

 Also on Monday, a vote was taken at the UN Security Council.